-Merchants have been taking out marine insurance for over 4,000 years, ever since the ancient Babylonians first came up with the idea.
+Cargo insurance is not a new thing – Merchants have been taking out marine insurance for over 4,000 years, ever since the ancient Babylonians first came up with the idea.

 What type of insurance do you need?

-You can also discuss insurance requirements with your freight forwarder, who will be familiar with the risks associated with your particular shipment.
+We recommend discussing insurance requirements with your freight forwarder, who will be familiar with the risks associated with your particular shipment.

 What are the costs?